arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 The **Cat.4 modem**, compatible with [mPCIe interfaces](#mini-pcie--portenta-max-carrier), leverages LTE (Long Term Evolution) standards to provide high-speed data transmission across various electronic devices.

-These modems offer substantial data speeds, reaching up to 150 Mbps for downloads and 50 Mbps for uploads, making them ideal for a range of internet activities like streaming high-definition content and quick transfers of large files.
+These modems offer substantial data speeds, reaching up to 150 Mbps for downloads and 50 Mbps for uploads, making them ideal for a range of IoT and Industrial activities like remote monitoring, Smart Cities and buildings, smart farming and much more.

-Designed with the mPCIe form factor, Cat.4 modems fit snugly in compact electronics such as laptops, tablets, and IoT devices.
+Designed with the mPCIe form factor, Cat.4 modems fit snugly in compact electronics such as laptops, tablets, and IoT devices with 4G connectivity.
 They also support older 3G and 2G networks, ensuring wide network coverage.

 The Portenta Max Carrier uses this modem through its built-in mini PCIe interface.
-It ensures dependable 4G connectivity while supporting 3G and 2G networks.
-The **Arduino Pro 4G Module (EMEA / GNSS Global)**, a Cat.4 modem in a mini PCIe format that follows the PCI Express Mini Card 1.2 Standard Interface, is a key feature in this configuration.
+The **Arduino Pro 4G Module** is a key feature in this configuration.

-Below is an image of the **Arduino Pro 4G Module**:

 ![Arduino PRO 4G GNSS Module](assets/portenta4G_module_struct.png)